Fish Skin for Burn Wounds: The Future Wound Dressing?

 Latest Research

 New research has recently demonstrated the great benefits of fish skin in treating burn wounds.
-Fish skin has shown to be superior to routine management with gauze and burn creams.
+Fish skin has been shown to be superior to routine management with gauze and burn creams.

 - Speeds up the healing process (re-epithelialization)